nakulBageja/task-manager/readme.md

 - Instead of using callbacks like we did before, we will be using Promise now.
 - Promise works just like callbacks but has some syntactical advantages which are useful for a developer

+# Usage of async await much more cleaner and gives a look of synchronous programming

 ## Tools used

 - MongoDb